 The statute of limitations period has several exceptions and legal requirements, but the single publication rule is the most important.

 According to the single publication rule, the statute of limitations begins when the false statement is communicated or published.
-Under the rule, the first publication is considered in determining the limitation period.
+Under the law, the first publication is considered in determining the limitation period.

 If a person has uttered false statements about another on different occasions, the limitations period begins on the date of the first utterance or publication.

 It is important to note that the single publication rule has several nuances, and several clarifications and exceptions may apply.
 As such, we always recommend that you take action as soon as you learn that another person made false statements against your entity or yourself.

 If you need legal advice, you need to contact the Mullen Law Firm, which has skilled and experienced defamation attorneys ready to assist you.
 Our legal professionals have a solid understanding of the civil procedure and law on defamation, and we may be able to get you a favorable outcome.